 What Is Actual Cost Per Click?

-Your actual cost per click (actual CPC) is the amount you’re ultimately charged for a click.
+Your actual CPC is the amount you’re ultimately charged for a click.

 Typically, you’ll pay much less than your maximum cost per click bid.
-This is you only need to pay the minimum required amount to beat competitors immediately below you.
+Because you only need to pay the minimum required amount to beat competitors immediately below you.

 Here are two of the most important factors Google considers when evaluating ads:

 Ad Rank is the score that decides where your ad appears on the SERP (or if it appears at all).
-This score is determined by factors like bid amount, ad quality, competitiveness of an auction, and users’ search intent.
+This score is determined by factors such as bid amount, ad quality, competitiveness of an auction, and users’ search intent.

-Quality Score lets you know how your ad compares to competitors’ CPC ads.
-A higher quality score (measured 1 to 10) means your ad and associated landing page are more helpful to users than your competitors’ ads.
+Quality Score lets you know how your ad compares with competitors’ CPC ads.
+A higher quality score (measured 1-10) means your ad and associated landing page are more helpful to users than your competitors’ ads.

-Quality Score is determined by expected CTR (click-through rate), ad relevance, and landing page relevance.
+Quality Score is determined by expected CTR, ad relevance, and landing page relevance.

-So if your ad meets the quality threshold and you’re bidding enough, you have a chance of showing up above competitors.
+So, if your ad meets the quality threshold and you’re bidding enough, you have a chance of appearing above competitors.